hepplerj/notebook/README.md

 This thing is still a work in progress, so use it at your own risk.
 There are a lot of things still broken, workflows that aren't completely clear, or things that just simply don't work yet.

 Or help me develop it.
 Feel free to issue tickets or open push requests.
+Be sure to consult [CONTRIBUTING](CONTRIBUTING.md) to learn about issuing tickets, and if you participate in the development of this you must abide by the [code of conduct](CODE_OF_CONDUCT.md).

 # Details